Missing in Ohio: TikTok girl with 10K followers - NewsBreak

 COSHOCTON, Ohio (WCMH) — The family of TikToker Georjlyn Hayes has filed a missing person’s report with the Coshocton County Sheriff’s office.

-Brenda Hayes, the 20-year-old’s mother, told NBC4 her daughter has been missing since July 12.
+Brenda Hayes, the 20-year-old’s mother, told NBC4 that her daughter has been missing since July 12.
 Hayes at first thought Georjlyn was in Columbus and then Cincinnati, but became concerned when Georjlyn posted a TikTok that she was stranded in Kentucky.
-The young woman has around 10,500 followers on the social media platform.Missing in Ohio: Human remains found in Chillicothe
+The young woman has around 10,500 followers on the social media platform.Huntsville man facing several charges of child abuse, rape

 Brenda Hayes sent money through CashApp to help Georjlyn, and someone collected it, she said.
 But that person wasn’t in the same time zone.